You want smart political talk without the meltdowns?

 Am I right?

-Yeah, Title Eight.
+Yeah, Title VIII, 8-9.

-You know what it sounds like to me, because I I'm just guessing, I'm not playing doctor on radio, but I've used so much prednisone when I'm out on the road, and I used to do book tours and speeches and radio and TV.
+I'm not playing doctor on radio, but I've used so much pretnisone when I'm out on the road and I used to do book tours and speeches and radio and TV.

 You know, after four days of that, my voice is shot.

-It's so is he having a fake book tour and his fake White House backdrop in his house?
+So is he having a fake book tour and his fake White House backdrop in his house?

-It's a powerful anti inflammatory.
+It's a powerful anti-inflammatory.

-In my case, it would lower the inflammation of my vocal cords, which t takes away your voice.
+In my case, it would lower the inflammation of my vocal cords, which takes away your voice.

-A lot of singers use it if they're out on tour and they have back to back dates, as you know, you happen to have a voice that does not go out.
+A lot of singers use it if they're out on tour and they have back-to-back dates.

 Yeah, exactly.